 When it comes to laptop safety, this contender is not the most protective.
 Its system for carrying the laptop seems to be thrown in as an afterthought.
 Sitting against the back plate inside the main compartment is a padded pouch that holds the computer.
 There is no securing strap, and the padding covers about half of a 15-inch laptop.

 The pouch is much too large; our 15-inch laptop did not fit snugly.
 While the laptop may be secured better if the bag was full of other things like books, we can't assume that that'd always be the case.
 In our assessment, protection is inadequate.
 Make sure to use it with a laptop protective cover.

-This is a bonafide comfortable option for carrying a heavy load.
+This model is a bonafide comfortable option for carrying a heavy load.
 Even with our electric skateboard in tow, it maintains comfort.
 The sternum strap and unique design of the shoulder straps allow for an agreeable commute.
 It should come with the forewarning that this pack is designed for walking, and doesn't do quite as well on a bike.
 However, it has a large, supple, and padded back that molds to the body well and is comfortable against the back.
 It is rather flimsy and didn't offer as much protection for your laptop like many of the other backpacks.
 The shoulder straps attach super wide at the top of the bag and sit flat and comfortably over the shoulders.
 This pack excels at carrying large or heavy loads.